datawithdanny/sql-masterclass/course-content/the-end.md

 Join the Data With Danny [8 Week SQL Challenge](https://www.8weeksqlchallenge.com/getting-started) for free today!

 Solve all 8 realistic SQL case studies designed to simulate real work scenarios and interview questions across multiple analytics domains including customer analytics, digital, banking, retail and subscriptions!

-*Click on the image above to open the 8 Week SQL Challenge website in a new tab!*

 # About the Instructor: Danny Ma